casper-network/docs/source/docs/casper/developers/writing-onchain-code/factory-pattern.md

 :::

-The [installer function](https://github.com/mpapierski/casper-node/blob/a4d7d5a4f67e7860b2e8c57d74c864860b4e74c8/smart_contracts/contracts/test/counter-factory/src/main.rs#L73) creates a new counter contract, by specifying its named keys and entry points.
+The [installer function](https://github.com/mpapierski/casper-node/blob/a4d7d5a4f67e7860b2e8c57d74c864860b4e74c8/smart_contracts/contracts/test/counter-factory/src/main.rs#L73) creates a new counter contract by specifying its named keys and entry points.
 The named keys include the counter's initial value, and the entry points define the counter's `decrement` and `increment` functionality.
 These entry points are defined just like in any other smart contract, with `EntryPointAccess::Public` and `EntryPointType::Contract`, and they are callable for all the counters created.
 To learn how to call the `increment` and `decrement` functions, see the [Counter on the Testnet Tutorial](../../resources/beginner/counter-testnet/walkthrough/), which is the non-factory version of the counter contract.

 <details>
 <summary>Sample installer code for a counter factory</summary>